VirgilSecurity/virgil-sdk-net/Docs/sdk-reference-api.md

 ##### Summary

-Looks up a localized string similar to User Data confirmation token invalid.
+Looks up a localized string similar to User Data confirmation identityInfo invalid.

 <a name='P-Virgil-SDK-Localization-ExceptionUserDataIntegrityConstraintViolation'></a>
 ### ExceptionUserDataIntegrityConstraintViolation `property` [#](#P-Virgil-SDK-Localization-ExceptionUserDataIntegrityConstraintViolation 'Go To Here') [=](#contents 'Back To Contents')